JonPurvis/profanify/README.md

 ```

 By default, Profanify will scan all language files, which may cause some problems if a word in your language is fine but
-is listed as profane in another language (whether it be the whole word or .
+is listed as profane in another language.
 To combat this, you can specify a default language, which means only that file will be
 checked against when the test runs:

 ```php